Matt Corby: 2015–2017: "Monday" and Telluric

 On 1 October 2015, Corby released his first song in two years, "Monday" from his debut album, Telluric.
 The song was described as containing "lush, transcendent harmonies, wailing falsetto, folky boom-claps and heartbreaking lyrics."
 The song reportedly took 10 minutes to record, and was laid down in a cottage in the NSW coastal town of Berry where he wrote and recorded most of the album.
 Corby said to Matt and Alex of Triple J: "It's stomping on the ground and clapping.
 It feels good to have that as a composition in a weird way, it's just your voice and everyone who would maybe want to do a cover of that if they so wish, it'll always sound different because they'll have to harmonise with their own [voice]."

 "Monday" was voted number 53 in the Triple J Hottest 100, 2015.

 Telluric was released on 11 March 2016.
 American artist, Gary Burden, designed the album cover.
 It debuted at number one in Australia.

 Corby was featured on the track "Serious" from Norwegian DJ Kygo's debut album Cloud Nine, released on 13 May 2016.

 2018–2021: Rainbow Valley

-Corby released his first song in 2 years titled, "No Ordinary Life" on 3 August 2018.
+Corby released his first song in two years, "No Ordinary Life", on 3 August 2018.

 On 7 September 2018, Corby announced his second studio album Rainbow Valley would be released on 2 November 2018.
-Upon released, the album was the highest local debut of the week in Australia, debuting at number 4 on the ARIA charts.
+Upon release, the album was the highest local debut of the week in Australia, debuting at number 4 on the ARIA charts.
 He also subsequently released the second, third and fourth singles from the album, titled "All Fired Up", "All That I See" and "Miracle Love".